Supplies for Calligraphy

 Hello my sweet Paper and Mixed Media Crafters.
-It’s Rebecca, aka Cre8tiva, back with another in depth look at the tools of our trade.
-This time we will discover and explore Calligraphy Supplies – A Comprehensive Guide!
+It’s Rebecca E. Parsons, back with another in depth look at the tools of our trade.
+This time we will discover and explore Supplies for Calligraphy!
 At this moment, Calligraphy is seeing a resurgence of interest due to Journaling and especially Bible Journaling.
 You will learn all about the tools and materials used in by traditional calligraphers for elegant writing.

 What is Calligraphy?